November 30, 2020

 For information on other ways to help visit www.fema.gov/volunteer-donate-responsibly

-Also download some free preparedness topics from our IT’S A DISASTER!…and what are YOU gonna do about it? book about dealing with tornadoes, floods, evacuations, wildfires and more … and please share them and this post with others.
+Also download a free ebook portion of our IT’S A DISASTER!…and what are YOU gonna do about it? book about dealing with floods, evacuations, wildfires and more … and please share it and this post with others.